Chart Color Schemes

 The level of residential development activity in Kangaroo Point was found to be higher than 90% of real estate markets across the country

-Kangaroo Point has averaged approximately 225 new dwelling approvals per year over the past five financial years, totalling 1,126 homes.
-As of FY-26, 2 approvals have been recorded.
-Over these five years, an average of 2.1 new residents was gained for each dwelling built, indicating healthy demand that supports property values.
-The average construction cost value of new homes is $634,000, reflecting a focus on the premium segment with upmarket properties.
+Kangaroo Point averaged approximately 225 new dwelling approvals annually over the past five financial years, totalling 1,126 homes.
+As of FY26, two approvals have been recorded.
+Over these five years, an average of 2.1 new residents was gained per year for each dwelling built, indicating robust demand that supports property values.
+New homes are being constructed at an average value of $634,000, reflecting a focus on the premium segment with upmarket properties.

-This financial year has seen $11.4 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Greater Brisbane, Kangaroo Point records elevated construction levels, at 42.0% above the regional average per person over the five-year period, offering reasonable buyer options while sustaining existing property demand.
-This level is well above the national average, reflecting strong developer confidence in the area.
+In FY26, there have been $11.4 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to Greater Brisbane, Kangaroo Point has recorded elevated construction levels, 42.0% above the regional average per person over the five-year period, offering reasonable buyer options while sustaining existing property demand.
+This level is notably higher than the national average, reflecting strong developer confidence in the area.
 Recent development has been entirely comprised of attached dwellings, promoting higher-density living and providing more affordable entry points for downsizers, investors, and first-home buyers.

-By 2041, Kangaroo Point is projected to grow by 4,489 residents.
-At current development rates, new housing supply should comfortably meet demand, creating good conditions for buyers and potentially supporting growth beyond current population projections.
+By 2041, Kangaroo Point is projected to grow by 4,489 residents according to the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development